-By Bear Woznick author of “Deep in the Wave – A Surfing Guide to the Soul”
+Brought to you by Bear Woznick Masters World Tandem Surf Champ and author of the book “Deep in the Wave – A Surfing Guide to the Soul”

-Until next week ride the Wave of the Spirit
+Until next time Ride the Wave of the Spirit

 Share with your friends by clicking social-media buttons below.